What to keep in mind when coding A/B tests

 Javascript

-Bind elements tightly to CSS and Javascript, e.g. if you want to access the H1 below, you can for example bind this element like this:
+Bind the element's selector tightly for your CSS and Javascript changes.
+E.g. if you want to access the H1 below, you can for example bind this element like this:

 Safe: